ivelin/zk0/README.md

 # zk0 [zee-ˈkō]

-An Open Source humanoid built and trained collaboratively by a community of contributors.
+An Open Source humanoid trained collaboratively by a community of builders.

 <img src="https://github.com/user-attachments/assets/9dd876a0-6668-4b9f-ad0d-94a540353418" width=300>